ABOUT US

 Assistant Teacher

-Sonya has been part of the Performing Arts Workshop family since the age of three, growing from a bright and curious young dancer into a thoughtful, dedicated leader and role model.
-Over the years, she has trained in our Youth Performance Program, performed and competed with our Company, and served as Junior then Senior Class Assistant, demonstrating exceptional patience, empathy, and communication with younger students.
+Over the years, Sonya has trained in our Youth Performance Program, performed and competed with our Company, and served as Junior then Senior Class Assistant, demonstrating exceptional patience, empathy, and communication with younger students.

-Stepping into her first year of Assistant Teaching, Sonya brings a rare blend of warmth, discipline, and generosity to the classroom.
-She has an intuitive sense for guiding children with care as she helps them focus, learn, and feel confident in themselves.
+Stepping into her first year of Assistant Teaching, she brings a rare blend of warmth, discipline, and generosity to the classroom.
+Sonya has an intuitive sense for guiding children with care as she helps them focus, learn, and feel confident in themselves.
 Known for her strong work ethic and collaborative spirit, Sonya continues to inspire our community of young dancers through her example and genuine love of dance.

 George Giordanella